pcodk/aptoma-aoi-smart-crop/README.md

 SAFE behaves similar to FOCUS_POINT, but after making the initial crop around the focus point, the crop will be moved to also include the entire area of interest.
-If necessary for preserving the entire area of interest, the final height may be adjusted to longer conform to ther requested format.
+If necessary for preserving the entire area of interest, the final height may be adjusted to no longer conform to ther requested format.

 This mode should be used when it's more important that the entire area of interest is included, than getting the exact crop format.